udaykakade25/marketflux/README.md

 - Start a new conversation in ChatGPT
 - Select your newly created connector using **+ → Plus → Your connector**
 - Try prompting the model (e.g., "Show me AAPL stock price" or "Get Tesla stock information")

-#### 6. Develop with HMR

-> ⚠️ Since the release of [Chrome 142](https://developer.chrome.com/blog/local-network-access#what_is_local_network_access), local network access on Chromium-based browser from website is **by default** blocked by an access permission prompt.
-As the widgets are being displayed within iframes, the prompt never appear.
-Hence, you won't see the iframe appear in ChatGPT.
-> In order to make it work, you need to go to `chrome://flags/#local-network-access-check` and disable the Local Network Access Checks.

-Now you can edit React components in `web` and see changes instantly:

-- Make changes to any component
-- Save the file
-- The widget will automatically update in ChatGPT without refreshing or reconnecting
-- The Express server and MCP server continue running without interruption

-**Note:** When you modify widget components, changes will reflect immediately.
-If you modify MCP server code (in `src/`), you may need to reload your connector in **Settings → Connectors → [Your connector] → Reload**.

 ## Widget Naming Convention